AutoPrintEmail

 TL;DR

 • HP ePrint is discontinued.
-New HP printers dropped it around 2020, and HP shut down the @hpeprint.com email service in early 2023.
+New HP printers dropped it in fall 2020, and HP shut down the @hpeprint.com email service in January 2023.

 • HP Smart / Print Anywhere is not a replacement for email-to-print - it's app-based, HP-only, with no address to email.